cody-clark/cody-clark.github.io/_posts/2017-08-02-formatting-test.md

 If you want guests to be able to access your guestbook, you must configure the frontend Service to be externally visible, so a client can request the Service from outside the container cluster.
 Minikube can only expose Services through `NodePort`.

-Some cloud providers, like Google Compute Engine or Google Container Engine, support external load balancers.
+**Note:** Some cloud providers, like Google Compute Engine or Google Container Engine, support external load balancers.
 If your cloud provider supports it, simply delete or comment out `type: NodePort`, and uncomment `type: LoadBalancer`.
 {: note}

 1. Create the frontend Service from the following `.yaml` file: